Geometric filtering effect in expanding Bose-Einstein condensate shells

 \paragraph{Conclusions.--} We analyzed the free expansion of condensate shells with nonzero initial angular momentum state.
-We find that the interplay between the system dynamics and the centrifugal potential dynamically purifies the initial state by filtering the expanding modes with finite angular momentum during the inwards radial expansion.
-Our simulation are realistic and close to the parameters of the experiments \cite{jia2022}, where the filtering effect can be directly observed.
-This effect also provides a new experimental tool for precisely determining the temperature of spherically-symmetric shells, enabling the observation of their finite-temperature phase diagram \cite{tononi2019}.
-The observation of our predictions would constitute the first direct experimental probe of the motion of a many-body quantum system in the centrifugal potential, and it unequivocally demonstrates how spatial curvature affects the dynamics of ultracold atomic gases.
+We find that the interplay between the system dynamics and the centrifugal potential dynamically purifies the initial state by filtering the expanding modes with finite angular momentum during the inward radial expansion.
+Our simulations are realistic and close to the parameters of the experiments \cite{jia2022}, where the filtering effect can be directly observed.
+Moreover, the simulation method introduced in this work can be combined with precise measurements of the central density of expanding spherical shells to precisely determine their temperature, enabling the observation of their finite-temperature phase diagram \cite{tononi2019}.
+The observation of our predictions would constitute a direct experimental probe of the nonlinear dynamics of an interacting condensate in the radial centrifugal potential, and it unequivocally demonstrates how spatial curvature affects the dynamics of ultracold atomic gases.
+Future extensions of our work may elucidate how topological phase patterns such as vortex pairs and domain walls affect the time-of-flight expansion and interplay with the radial centrifugal potential.